GetSomeRest/adn_viewer/README.md

 ## Usage

 The following functions are provided as of now to facilitate encorprating the viewer and uploading in your app.
 The documentation, logic and path for usage follows closely with the [Quick Start Tutorail](http://developer.api.autodesk.com/documentation/v1/vs_quick_start.html).
 Please pass all parameters as strings.
 You get the key and secret when you register for an account on developer.autodesk.com and create an app.
 The name parameter is just a unique bucket name that you would like to give your bucket to store models in.
 URNs are base64 encoded strings that allow access to translated models, ready for viewing.
+Finally, all sample success responses are actually parsed and provided as readily usable JSON responses.
 Sample parameters:

 ```
 key: 'y9mJIhH1eO4PZLCAVHS7qlv1EYveJqLi'
 secret: 'WWPE4atWHynFb8yF'